Heathfield Vets

 Be aware that without a microchip, or a collar there are few ways that animal professionals can find an owner and limited time before a dog warden or rescue centre are forced to re-home a stray pet.

-Microchipping dogs – it’s a must
+Microchipping dogs and cats – it’s a must

 It is a legal requirement for dogs to be microchipped from the age of 8 weeks, the registered keeper must keep their details up to date.
+This will also be a legal requirement for cats from 10th June 2024.
+Cats will need to have a microchip before they reach 20 weeks of age.

 Dogs must also legally wear an ID collar in public places, you can be fined heftily if you don’t abide by these laws.